Diptabose/WeatherApp/README.md

-This is Weather Application which is ysing React as its front end.
+This is Weather Application which uses React as its front end.
 The weather data is fetched from Open Weather Map Api .
 This WeatherApp can provide a forecast upto 8 days with max ,min temperatures, Wind Speed , Wind Degree , Pressure , Humidity , Sunrise,Sunset and lots more
 This is App is also capable of fetching weather of any remote location.